 - Normally the National Flag should be flown over important government buildings like the Rashtrapati Bhawan, the Parliament House, the Supreme Court of India, the High Courts, the Secretariats, the Commissioners' office etc.

 - The National Flag or any imitation of it must not be used for purpose of trade, business, or profession.

 - The National Flag should always be taken down in the evening at sunset.

 Some Interesting Facts

-- The Indian National Flag flew to space in 1984 when Wing Commander Rakesh Sharma went to the space.
+- The Indian National Flag flew to space in 1984 when Wing Commander Rakesh became the first Indian to travel to space.
 The flag was attached as a medallion on the space suit of Rakesh Sharma.

 - The National Flag hoisted at Central Park, Connaught Place, New Delhi, is one of the largest in India.
 It is 90 feet in length, 60 feet in width and is hoisted on a flagpole of 207 feet.

 - India holds the world record for the largest human flag which was formed by 50,000 volunteers in Chennai in December 2014.